borzun/NamedPipeDemo/README.md

 ```

 ## Deviations from requirements
-As stated in the (overview section)[#overview], I might be interpreted original requirements of `StreamBase` in a different way:
+As stated in the [overview section](#overview), I might be interpreted original requirements of `StreamBase` in a different way:
 * REQ-5:
     > The server should be able to receive both sync/async connection requests from client
     >